-Texas Conservation’s Global Impact
+Local Conservation’s Global Impact

 As the world’s 9th largest economy, the impact of conservation in Texas goes far beyond the borders of the Lonestar state.
-Whether acting as a global model or through direct impact, on the ground conservation in Texas addresses many of the United Nations Sustainable Development Goals (UN SDGs).
+Whether acting as a global model or through direct impact, on-the-ground conservation in Texas addresses many of the United Nations Sustainable Development Goals (UN SDGs).

 Texan by Nature (TxN) is excited to share report cards that articulate the science-based impact of conservation activities measured against the global UN SDG framework.
-The goal of these report cards is to bridge the reporting gap between conservation and industry in order to accelerate investments in conservation and show the value of local conservation as a component of ESG strategy.
+The goal of these report cards is to bridge the reporting gap between conservation and industry in order to accelerate investments in conservation and show the value of local conservation as a component of global sustainability strategy.

-UN SDG Report Cards
+TxN UN SDG Report Cards

-EcoMetrics is an economic evaluation company that uses 3rd party-verified, cloud-based technology to quantify a project’s environmental, social, and economic impacts.
+EcoMetrics LLC is an economic evaluation company that uses 3rd party-verified, cloud-based technology to quantify a project’s environmental, social, and economic impacts.

 Learn more about the methodologies used to create the report cards here.